matrix-org/matrix.org/content/foundation/about/index.md

 ### Values

-As Matrix evolves, it's critical that the Matrix.org Foundation team members remain aligned on the overall philosophy of the project, particularly in more subjective areas.
+As Matrix evolves, it's critical that The Matrix.org Foundation team members remain aligned on the overall philosophy of the project, particularly in more subjective areas.
 The values we follow are: